Peterpiotr/siguren-documentation/docs/source/operation-modes/following.rst

 .. important::
     By design MS **will not allow** overspeed.

-:numref:`Main principle of following operation mode and overspeed detection` presents the main principle of Following operation mode and overspeed detection.
+:numref:`Main principle of following operation mode and overspeed detection` and :numref:`Following mode stages` present the main principle of Following operation mode and overspeed detection.

 .. _Main principle of following operation mode and overspeed detection :
 .. figure:: img/following-01.png